 - Autosomal dominant polycystic kidney disease (ADPKD): ADPKD is the most common form of PKD.
-It’s usually diagnosed in adulthood, between the ages of 30 and 50.
 ADPKD is usually diagnosed in adulthood, between the ages of 30 and 50, but it may occur in early childhood or adolescence.

 - Autosomal recessive polycystic kidney disease (ARPKD): ARPKD is a rare form of PKD, also called infantile PKD.
-It causes abnormal kidney development in the womb or soon after birth.
+It causes abnormal kidney development in the uterus or soon after birth.

 How common is polycystic kidney disease?